All-In Programs & Funding FAQs

 Q: What is the plan to help communities get up-to-date provider-specific broadband availability mapping?

-A: The MCA is currently seeking information from Internet Service Providers (ISPs) to help inform maps that convey broadband availability.
+A: MCA communicates regularly with Internet Service Providers (ISPs) to help inform maps that convey broadband availability.
 At the same time, the Federal Communications Commission (FCC) is also collecting information to create maps that will inform how much money MCA will be able to deploy through the Bipartisan Infrastructure Law.
-Both data collection efforts will help make the Broadband Intelligence Platform (BIP) and public maps more useful.
-Before we get through current data collection and BIP development this fall, communication with your ISPs is the most timely way to gain information about existing and planned networks.
+Both data collection efforts contributed to the Broadband Intelligence Platform (BIP).
 If your community is still assessing the existing infrastructure, you may consider whether or not the Get Ready Initiative could support your planning efforts.

 Reach Me Line Extension Incentives

 Q: How will you consider Reach Me proposals that overlap with Connect the Ready projects?

 A: Reach Me is entirely new programming for Maine.
 As such, we are working to avoid overlaps as the purpose of the programs differ.
 Reach Me incentives will support line extensions from existing networks in mostly served communities.
 Connect the Ready grants will be awarded for universal broadband projects in unserved and underserved regions where there’s nearby middle-mile infrastructure but where line extensions wouldn’t fully serve the community.
 To identify areas for each, we are using the Broadband Intelligence Platform, but participants in either program shouldn’t feel locked in based on these identified areas.